Elliot Rodger: Mental health and further planning

+Rodger's mother gifted him a used 2008 BMW 328i Coupé (pictured); Rodger hoped it would help attract a potential girlfriend.

 In August 2013, while recovering from ankle surgery, Rodger stayed with his mother and agreed to meet with a former childhood therapist.
 Fueled by resentment over the house party incident and his repeated rejections by women, Rodger concluded his only recourse was to enact his "Day of Retribution".
+Hindered by his fractured ankle, he again postponed his planned attacks until early 2014.
+Later that same August, Rodger's family invited Paul Humphreys's daughter to their house for dinner.
+Rodger subsequently viewed her Facebook profile and wrote that he "would take great delight in torturing and flaying her and every single one of her spoiled, obnoxious, evil friends".
+Rodger's mother bought him a used 2008 black BMW 328i Coupé, giving him hope he might attract a girlfriend during the remainder of 2013.
+Rodger wrote that he later visited his mother's home and discovered his sister had started a relationship with a man who was half white and Hispanic.
+He claimed that he overheard them having sex in her room.
+Rodger grew to dislike him and repeatedly urged his mother to remove the man from her house.
-Hindered by his fractured ankle, he postponed his planned attack until early 2014.
-Rodger's parents sought more professional help for him, leading to therapy sessions with controversial psychiatrist Charles Sophy, who began treating Rodger in late 2012.
-Sophy prescribed the antipsychotic drug risperidone, which Rodger decided not to take after researching it online.
-Rodger stopped attending his appointments with Sophy by late 2013.

-Rodger's father sought assistance from his friend Dale Launer, a filmmaker who is known for his work on relationship-themed movies, to improve his son's interactions with women.
-Launer agreed to help, and he and Rodger communicated via email and met in person, but Rodger found Launer's guidance ineffective.
-His mother enlisted the help of an agency that provided three counselors.
-Between May 2013 and May 2014, Rodger attended 29 sessions; he connected well with two male counselors but became jealous when they became social, and made remarks about women around them.
-He formed a connection with a female counselor but was offended by the suggestion he required paid female companionship, comparing it to being with a prostitute.
-Rodger told his counselors about an interest in joining political science clubs and volunteering, with the goal of transferring to UCSB.
-Because of this, in late 2013, a counseling director told Rodger's mother he appeared to be making a sincere effort to improve his life and reduce his social isolation.
+Rodger's parents sought professional help for him, leading to therapy sessions with psychiatrist Charles Sophy, which began in late 2012 and ended by the fall of 2013.
+During his treatment with Sophy, he was prescribed the antipsychotic drug risperidone, which Rodger decided not to take after researching it online.
+Peter sought assistance from his friend Dale Launer, a filmmaker known for his work on relationship-themed films, in an effort to improve Rodger's interactions with women.
+Launer agreed to help and communicated with Rodger via email and in person; however, Launer's guidance was ineffective.
+Rodger's mother later enlisted the help of an agency that provided three counselors.
+Between May 2013 and May 2014, Rodger attended 29 sessions; he connected well with two male counselors but became jealous when they socialized with others.
+He formed a connection with a female counselor but was offended by the suggestion that he require paid female companionship, comparing it to being with a prostitute.
+Rodger told his counselors about an interest in joining political science clubs and volunteering, intending to transfer to UCSB.
+Because of this, in late 2013, a counseling director told Rodger's mother that Rodger appeared to be making a sincere effort to improve his life and reduce his social isolation.